Serena, Venus Williams lose in 1st round of US Open doubles

 “It’s something incredible, because playing first round in a huge stadium, with 23,000 people, is something amazing,” said the 37-year-old Hradecka, who won major doubles trophies with Andrea Hlavackova at the 2013 U.S. Open and 2011 French Open.
 “I don’t think (when) we played the final here, it was packed like this.”

 The Williams sisters, who did not do interviews after the match, were partnering up for the first time since the 2018 French Open.
-According to the WTA, this was just their second first-round doubles defeat at a Slam; the only other one came all the way back at the 1997 U.S. Open.
+This was their fourth first-round doubles defeat at a Slam; the most recent had been at the 2013 French Open.

 “I’m still in shock that we won,” Hradecka said in an on-court interview right after the match’s conclusion.